Fine-tuned LLMs Know More, Hallucinate Less with Few-Shot Sequence-to-Sequence Semantic Parsing over Wikidata: Experiments

-Our logical form is designed to recover from entity linking errors by letting entities be specified with a QID or a mention.
-We perform an ablation study by allowing only QIDs (and not mentions) in the logical form.
-As ReFinED tends to miss entities, we tested with two training strategies: (1) using the fine-tuned ReFinED results in the training data as is (QID-only), and (2) augmenting them with missing QIDs predicted in the gold (QID-augmented).
+Our logical form is designed to recover from entity linking errors by allowing entities be specified by a mention, as an alternative to a QID.
+Our ablation study on this feature tested two training strategies:

-The results on the dev set are shown in Table~\ref{tab:recovery}.
-As dev set is used for validation during training, we obtrained a higher accuracy on dev than test.
-The results indicate that our approach outperforms either baseline since none of them can recover from entity linking errors.
+{\bf ReFinED.} The entity linker tuples are produced by fine-tuned ReFinED, which may be missing entities in the gold target.
+The data show that generating unseen QIDs is needed for missing entities.

+{\bf Oracle.} The entity linker tuples are exactly all the entities used in the gold.
+The model would only encounter missing QIDs at test time when ReFinED fails to generate all the necessary QIDs.

+The answer accuracy of the model using entity linked tuples from {\bf ReFinED} (``No mentions, trained with ReFinED'' in Table~\ref{tab:ablation}) lags by 2.3\% when compared against our best model.
+The model using {\bf Oracle} (``No mentions, trained with Oracle entities'' in Table~\ref{tab:ablation}) lags by 3.4\%.
+These results indicate that allowing mentions is useful for recovering from entity linking errors.